Political and electoral system of CR

 Judicial structure

-Supreme and Supreme Administrative Courts: These courts are the highest in the Czech judicial hierarchy.
+The Supreme and Supreme Administrative Courts are the highest in the Czech judicial hierarchy.
 The Supreme Court deals with civil and criminal cases.
 The Supreme Administrative Court focuses on administrative issues and handles disputes between citizens and the state.

 Czechia’s judiciary also includes regional and district courts, which handle cases at the local and intermediate levels.
 Judges are appointed for life by the President, ensuring their independence.